 - In Neocate products, the carbohydrates are in balance with amino acids (the protein source) and fat to provide a balanced nutritional profile.

 - No Neocate products are completely free of corn-derived ingredients.

-Since we’re on the topic of corn, I figured I would mention two facts that are of importance to many Neocate families.
-The corn from which Neocate's carbohydrate ingredients are sourced is certified by the suppliers not to be genetically modified.
+Since we’re on the topic of corn, I’ll mention two facts that matter to many Neocate families.
+The corn from which Neocate carbohydrate ingredients are sourced is certified by the suppliers not to be genetically modified.
 In addition, the corn syrup solids used in Neocate products would not be expected to contain fructose and are not the same as “high fructose corn syrup” or “HFCS”.
-HFCS is produced from corn starch in which about half of the glucose molecules have been chemically converted to fructose.
+HFCS is produced from corn starch in which about half of the glucose molecules are chemically converted to fructose.
 Many consumers prefer to avoid HFCS for a number of reasons, and we do not use this ingredient in Neocate products.